Scammers are becoming increasingly persistent and sophisticated. Here are some of the most common types of scams to watch out for.

-“When clients withdraw funds for the scammer, they'll lie to their loved ones and their financial advisor, about what they're using the money for, because the scammers are now coaching them to lie,” Ambrose says.
+“When clients withdraw funds for the scammer, they’ll lie to their loved ones and their financial advisor about what they’re using the money for, because the scammers are now coaching them to lie,” Ambrose says.

-Additionally, scammers are now encouraging victims to move money out of investment firms to a new or local bank to avoid scrutiny, Ambrose says.
-“They're coached to provide a rationale for moving the money that sounds legitimate, but they almost always come back for more.
-So large, unplanned withdrawals that are close together are a common indicator that something isn't right,” she explains.
+Additionally, scammers are now encouraging older adults to move money out of investment firms to a new or local bank to avoid scrutiny, Ambrose says.
+“They’re coached to provide a rationale for moving the money that sounds legitimate, but they almost always come back for more.
+So large, unplanned withdrawals that are close together are a common indicator that something isn’t right,” she explains.

 For that reason, awareness is the first step.
 “Be aware that there are people who impersonate government agencies, grandchildren and other people you trust,” Ambrose says.
 “Never give out money or personal information over the phone.
 If you’re not sure about something, call a family member or your financial advisor.”

 If your loved one is active on social media or a dating site, advise them to video chat early in a new relationship.
-“In romance scams, the perpetrator will often say they can't video chat for some technical reason,” Ambrose says, adding that it's actually because they can't show the victim who they really are.
+“In romance scams, the perpetrator will often say they can’t video chat for some technical reason,” Ambrose says, adding that it’s actually because they can’t show who they really are.

 Older adults and their trusted family members should work out a plan for helping each other with finances.
 “Even with healthy brain aging, we’re less likely to perceive that someone is tricking us as we age,” Ambrose says.
 “Also, it seems that our ability to say no under pressure can deteriorate.”

-O'Leary recommends the older adult ask their financial institution to provide duplicate statements, one for the account holder and one for a loved one or trusted contact, someone their financial institution can follow up with if they have a concern about cognitive decline or suspect financial abuse.
+Older adults can also ask their financial institution to provide duplicate statements, one for the account holder and one for a loved one or trusted contact, someone their financial institution can follow up with if they have a concern about cognitive decline or suspect financial abuse.

-“If you're named on the account, you can keep your eye on it,” she says.
-“If you have older loved ones, make sure you're checking on them, open the mail with them, have some rules about writing checks.
+“If you’re named on the account, you can keep your eye on it,” Ambrose says.
+“If you have older loved ones, make sure you’re checking on them, open the mail with them, have some rules about writing checks.
 Remind them that the bank will never call and ask you for information and will never ask you to put sensitive information in an email.”